heptarch/heptarch.github.io/projects.md

 between two groups, then you have an $O(1)$ chance of finding it.
 If all groups speak to some $O(1)$ number of other groups, or some group speaks to most others, you have an $O(1/n)$ chance of finding it.
-Finally, if only a few groups speak to a few groups, then the chance is $O(1/n^2)$.
+Finally, if only a few groups speak to a few others, the chance is $O(1/n^2)$.
 I would wager that most universities live in
 $O(1/n^2)$ regime, and state labs in the $O(1/n)$ regime.
 The odds of finding those creating overlaps are not good.